SkoolNotes/Taproot/2020HIST201/KBhHIST201Kissinger.md

-* Edict of reinstatution
-  * Demanded land taken by protestants since 1555 be returned
 * Richelieu subsidized the Protestant German fight against HRE
 * Unique and novel secular support (especially because Richelieu himself is a Catholic)
 * In the French national interest => prevented HRE encirclement of France